mikolaj-olesinski/Amazon-Reviews/README.md

-# Amazon Nokia Reviews Analysis
+# Amazon Reviews Analysis

 ## Project Overview
-This project analyzes Amazon reviews for Nokia products using a combination of data analysis, sentiment classification (via Logistic Regression, Naive Bayes, SVC, and Random Forest), and text clustering with TF-IDF and K-Means to identify key product clusters.
+This project analyzes Amazon reviews using a combination of data analysis, sentiment classification (via Logistic Regression, Naive Bayes, SVC, and Random Forest), and text clustering with TF-IDF and K-Means to identify key product clusters.
 Additionally, it implements a product recommendation system, neural collaborative filtering with PyTorch, Word2Vec-based feature extraction, and constructs a negative review knowledge graph to capture product-feature relationships.

 ## Main Components